South Korea election results 2025: Who won, who lost, what’s next?

 Although Kim won the party primary, PPP leaders tried to replace him with former Prime Minister Han Duck-soo.
 On the eve of the party’s campaign launch, they cancelled Kim’s candidacy, only to reinstate him after party members opposed the move.

-Youngshik Bong, research fellow at Yonsei University in Seoul, said the infighting as well as divisions in the conservative camp over Yoon’s decree have cost it support.
+Youngshik Bong, research fellow at Yonsei University in Seoul, said the infighting as well as divisions in the conservative camp over Yoon’s decree cost it support.

 “Kim Moon-soo has not set his position clearly on the martial law declaration,” Bong said.
 “He has not distanced himself from the legacy of Yoon, but at the same time, he has not made it clear whether he believes the declaration of martial law was a violation of the constitution.
 So the PPP has not really had enough energy to mobilise its support bases.”